 Meetings and conferencing in Microsoft Teams

 You've completed Get started.
 You've rolled out Teams with chat, teams, channels, & apps across your organization.
 Now you're ready to add the meetings workload, including audio conferencing, video, and sharing.
-Here's how.
+This article walks you through the rollout of meetings and audio conferencing.
+Start by watching our Teams meetings, conferencing, and devices video (3:28 minutes):

 Meetings and conferencing deployment decisions